Fred Couples: Personal life

 Couples's marriage to his first wife Deborah ended in 1992.
 They had met as students at the University of Houston in 1979.
 The divorce was finalized in 1993, and she later jumped to her death in May 2001.
 The Los Angeles City coroner's office ruled it a suicide.
 Couples' estranged second wife, Thais Baker, died from breast cancer on February 17, 2009.
 They had married in 1998 and the union was childless.
 Couples married his long time girlfriend, Suzanne Hannemann, on February 22, 2022.

 Couples currently resides in Newport Beach, California.

 Couples, a self-proclaimed "sports junkie," is a member of the Seattle Seahawks 12th Man.
 He raised the 12th Man flag prior to the Seahawks Monday Night Football game against the New Orleans Saints on December 2, 2013.

-Couples is good friends with Michael Jordan and named him one of his assistant coaches when he coached the President's Cup in 2011.
+Couples is good friends with Michael Jordan and named him one of his assistant coaches when he captained the 2011 Presidents Cup team.